lucasdamianjohnson/divinestaroptions/README.md

     + You can also store different sets of options in different files.
 Load what you need when you need it.
 * Build the form and data structures from XML.
 * The options form will be made with plain JavaScript.
-    + In early development some code may be jQuery and then move to JS.
+    + In early development some code may be jQuery and then converted to JS.
-    + This is done to future proof the design for the coming years.
+    + This is will be done to future proof the design for the coming years.